Jared-Lev/Birds-and-Climate-Change/README.md

 A predicted consequence of rising global temperatures is that species in the northern hemisphere will shift their ranges to more northerly latitudes.
 By combining millions of bird observations from the United States Geological Survey's Breeding Bird Survey (1966-2019), and temperature records from the National Oceanic and Atmospheric Administration, I tested this prediction on North American breeding bird species.

-The bird observations broadly spanned the US and Canada, but but with sparse coverage of the Mountain West US, and northern Canada, particulary in the early years of the survey.
+The bird observations broadly spanned the US and Canada, but with sparse coverage of the US Mountain West, and northern Canada, particulary in the early years of the survey.

 ![image](https://user-images.githubusercontent.com/89553765/217647337-bd720ca7-d0a9-40f3-92d6-ca968f9cc288.png)